opencor/opencor-user-documentation/src/plugins/organisation/pmrWorkspacesWindow.rst

    :align: center
    :scale: 25%

-You will need to provide the path to an empty folder, creating one if needed.
+You need to provide the path to an empty folder.
 The local copy completed, you can double click on it to reveal its contents:

 .. image:: pics/PMRWorkspacesWindowScreenshot07.png